JOIN 900K+ ROOFING FANS!

 -Find out about taxes and hire an accountant.

 New York’s tax regulations can be complex, and they may change over time.
 In the early stages of your roofing business, you might handle your taxes independently.
-However, as your company grows, it’s advisable to hire a professional accountant who specializes in small businesses.
+However, as your roofing company grows, it’s advisable to hire a professional accountant who specializes in small businesses.

 More info about taxes here: